128technology/docs/docs/config_syslog_tls.md

 ```

 To complete the process, `validate` and `commit` the changes.
 After the confiuration changes have been committed, the SSR will send the syslog to 192.168.1.100:6514 over TLS.
-When the user logs into the node `t327-dut1` via ssh, the authentication request is sent via RADSEC to the server `172.18.5.224` and the user is authenticated.

 ## Syslog over TLS Configuration - Generate Certificate